British picture framemakers, 1600-1950 - T

 Zacharie Taylor (active 1631, d.1652) was a leading carver in the reign of King Charles I, for whom he made numerous frames, many of which were painted and gilded by John de Critz (qv) or Matthew Goodricke (qv).
 He is possibly the Zacharie Taylour who married Elianor Fisher at St Gregory by St Paul in 1625.

 Framing work: According to notes made by George Vertue, ‘Zachary Taylor carver’ worked at Somerset House, 1632-7, receiving payments from the Master of the Works in 1632, undertaking work in the Queen’s Closet in 1635 and carving picture frames at 2s.2d a foot for the Cross Gallery in 1637 (Vertue vol.2, p.91, from a manuscript belonging to Peter Le Neve; Vertue vol.1, p.98, from an account book).
-Taylor also carved a ‘great picture frame for the old withdrawing roome’, consisting of 33 feet at a cost of 4d a foot (National Archives, E 351/3271).
-Taylor worked at Greenwich in 1639/40 producing ten pedestals for marble statues, with bulls heads, festoons, fruits, leaves and flowers at £3 each (George H. Chettle, The Queen’s House, Greenwich, London Survey Committee, 14th monograph, 1937, p.104).
+Taylor carved ‘tenn great picture frames’ for the Cross Gallery (National Archives, E 351/3270, f.10) and also a ‘great picture frame for the old withdrawing roome’, consisting of 33 feet at a cost of 4d a foot (E 351/3271).
+Taylor worked at Whitehall in 1631/2, carving a large picture frame for £9.18s (National Archives, E351/3265) and Greenwich in 1639/40 producing ten pedestals for marble statues, with bulls heads, festoons, fruits, leaves and flowers at £3 each (George H. Chettle, The Queen’s House, Greenwich, London Survey Committee, 14th monograph, 1937, p.104).

 Elsewhere, Taylor agreed with Nicholas Stone in August 1639 to provide a picture frame for the Countess of Middlesex’s picture by Van Dyck for £6 which Matthew Goodricke was to colour and gild for a further £6 (Kent History and Library Centre, U269 A462/5, from notes made by the late Gervase Jackson-Stops and by Edward Town).